-- PDS Target Context Products are available at: https://starbase.jpl.nasa.gov/pds4/context-pds4/target - and mirrored at PSA under: ftp://psa.esac.esa.int/pub/mirror/pds/context/target - PSA Target Context Products (to be deprecated if adopted by PDS): ftp://psa.esac.esa.int/pub/mirror/PSA/psa\bundle/context/target
+- PDS Target Context Products are available at: https://pds.nasa.gov/data/pds4/context-pds4/ - o and mirrored at PSA under: ftp ://psa.esac.esa.int/pub/mirror/pds/context/target - PSA Target Context Products (to be deprecated if adopted by PDS): ftp://psa.esac.esa.int/pub/mirror/PSA/psa_bundle/context/target

-3.3.1.2 Solar System Bodies Naming Conventions
+Solar System Bodies Naming Conventions

-- The Sun exists as a separate target within PDS - $\circ~$ but will shortly be moved to the "star" class of targets this document will be updated when this happens - PDS also contains context files for all Solar System planets, these just use their name. - All solar system dwarf planet context files should use number\name. - Pluto is the allowed exception where only the name is used.

-- Currently only 136108\Haumea and 136472\Makemake are hosted by PDS. - Currently PDS has duplication in satellite target files with both the satellite name and number in one file and just the name in the other e.g. PDS4\target\M1\PHOBOS and PDS4\target\PHOBOS. - If available the file with the name and number should be used by the PSA missions as only the number is unambiguous. - The exception to this rule is the Moon, where the file only contains the name. - Unassigned satellites may use their discovery designation until numbered, once numbered the context file should be deprecated and replaced by the number file. - The discovery designation should be retained as an alias. - Jupiter Saturn Neptune and Uranus all have generic Rings target context files in PDS in form PDS\target\PlanetInitial\RINGS, these should be used for Rings observations in the PSA. - Similarly all asteroid files should be named PDS\target\number\asteroid.
+- The Sun exists as a separate target within PDS - but will shortly be moved to the "star" class of targets this document will be updated when this happens - PDS also contains context files for all Solar System planets, these just use their name. - All solar system dwarf planet context files should use number_name. - Pluto is the allowed exception where only the name is used. - Currently only 136108_Haumea and 136472_Makemake are hosted by PDS. - Currently PDS has duplication in satellite target files with both the satellite name and number in one file and just the name in the other e.g. PDS4_target_M1_PHOBOS and PDS4_target_PHOBOS. - If available the file with the name and number should be used by the PSA missions as only the number is unambiguous. - The exception to this rule is the Moon, where the file only contains the name. - Unassigned satellites may use their discovery designation until numbered, once numbered the context file should be deprecated and replaced by the number file. - The discovery designation should be retained as an alias. - Jupiter Saturn Neptune and Uranus all have generic Rings target context files in PDS in form PDS_target_PlanetInitial_RINGS, these should be used for Rings observations in the PSA. - Similarly all asteroid files should be named PDS_target_number_asteroid.
 Currently there are no asteroids in the PDS4 list, so for now all files will be local - No policy is yet in place for comets

-3.3.1.3 Calibration Targets
+3.3.1.2.
+Calibration Targets

-Observations of dark sky should use the PDS\target\DARK\SKY.
+Observations of dark sky should use the PDS_target_DARK_SKY.
 Hence the following, similarly names files should not be used: